Emile666/stc1000_stm8/README.md

 You do not need to do this, but if you replace the existing **STM8S003F3** microcontroller (uC) with a **STM8S103F3** uC, you get 640 bytes of EEPROM and you can have 6 profiles with up to 9 temperature-time pairs (same as in Mats his version).
 You can skip this section if you are not into soldering small devices and the default profiles are oke for you.
 To replace the device, you would need the following:
 - A new **STM8S103F3P6** device (Mouser part nr.
 511-STM8S103F3P6).
 This is a 20-pin TSSOP package that costs about a $1.
-- A hot-air rework station for SMD devices.
+- A hot-air rework station for SMD devices (I bought a 858D hot-air station that is very affordable on ebay)
 - A soldering iron.
 - Solder wick.
 - Solder paste.
 This typically comes with an injection-needle for applying just a little paste on every solder pad.